 Is eLearning Right for You?

 e-Learning courses require access to a computer and Internet connection.
 Students without a home computer can use one in the labs on campus.

 Online courses are rigorous and require you to be disciplined and self-motivated.
 Most e-Learning courses have more readings and assignments than on-campus classes to ensure that your course time is equivalent to an on-campus class.

 If you would like to find out more, visit NSC’s e-Learning site.
-Take the test at the link in Related Info section below, "Is e-Learning for You?" to see if online classes are right for you.

 The Academic Calendar provides important dates and deadlines, such as the first day of the quarter, last day to receive a refund, and the last day to withdraw.
 These dates also appear in the online class schedule.